cmu-sei/crucible/docs/player/index.md

 The procedures below show you how to remotely power a VM on or off from within the Player VM Console app.
 These procedures assume you are in the Player VM Console app.

-For help on Player applications, see the [Player Applications](https://cmu-sei.github.io/crucible/player-applications) guide.

 1. In the Player VM Console app, select the virtual machine you want.
 2. On the VM tab, click the **gear icon**, then **Power**.
 You have the menu options to Power On, Power Off, and Reboot.